ldhulipala/ldhulipala.github.io/index.md

 title: Laxman Dhulipala
 ---

-I am a postdoc at MIT where I work with [Julian Shun][julian].
-I recently obtained my Ph.D. from Carnegie Mellon University, where I was advised by [Guy Blelloch][guy].
+I am currently a visiting faculty researcher at Google Research NYT where I work on the [Graph Mining][gm] team.
+I am very excited to be joining the Department of Computer Science at University of Maryland, College Park as an Assistant Professor in July'22.
+Previously, I was a postdoc at MIT working with [Julian Shun][julian].
+I obtained my Ph.D. from Carnegie Mellon University, where I was advised by [Guy Blelloch][guy].

 My research revolves around designing high-performance parallel, dynamic, and streaming graph processing algorithms and systems, with a focus on both practical and theoretical efficiency.
-I am the recipient of the [Best Paper Award](https://spaa.acm.org/awards.html) at SPAA'18 and the [Distinguished Paper Award](https://conf.researchr.org/home/pldi-2019) at PLDI'19.
-My dissertation was awarded an [Honorable Mention in CMU's School of Computer Science Dissertation Award](https://www.scs.cmu.edu/~scsfacts/dissertation.html) and was nominated by CMU for the ACM Dissertation Award.
 <br>
 <br>